carboclan/pm/research/hashrate-derivative-en.md

 #### 2.1.6 Margin

-Issuer of the Tokenized Synthetic Ethereum Mining Contract needs to send ( _Cap_ - _Floor_ ) amount in WBTC to the Market Protocol smart contract as collateral in order to mint contract position tokens.
+Issuer of the Tokenized Synthetic BTC Mining Contract needs to send ( _Cap_ - _Floor_ ) amount in WBTC to the Market Protocol smart contract as collateral in order to mint contract position tokens.
 Contract positions are fully collateralized with no need to top up margins prior to settlement.

 #### 2.1.7 Naming Convention for Contract Position Tokens